intuition-dev/INTUITION/src/README.md

 You can use for free in any way; but if you change the core library directly, you must offer to contribute back to the source of the ideas.

-### MetaBake is the open source extensible low-code productivity tool for programmers.
+### MetaBake is the extensible  open source low-code productivity tool for programmers.

-#### MetaBake.org is the extensible low-code productivity tool for application developers via static generation; with Pug, Markdown and more; including dynamic data binding. *Some developers implement applications faster than others.*
+#### Metabake.org is the extensible low-code productivity tool for programmers, via static generation; with Pug, Markdown and more; including dynamic data binding. *Some developers implement applications faster than others.*

 MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.